coslatte/coslatte/README.md

-- 👋 Hi, I’m @coslatte
+- 👋 Eyo, I’m @coslatte.
-- 👀 I’m interested in Machine Learning and Web Development
+- 👀 I’m interested in Machine Learning and Backend Development.
-- 🌱 I’m currently learning Python
+- 🌱 Currently learning OOP, coding in Java.

 <!---
 coslatte/coslatte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.